Saturday, 9 May 2026

 • Hexagons will look “ruffled” and not lay flat.
 This is correct.

-• Ch 3 counts as a dc.
-Optionally, use standing dc to attach new yarn.
+• Chain 3 counts as a dc.
+Optionally use standing dc to attach new yarn.

-• Pattern is worked in joined rounds without turning unless otherwise indicated.
+• Pattern is worked in the joined rounds without unless otherwise indicated.
 Each round will be worked on the right side.

-• Change Color: Attach new yarn color with a sl st into ch-2 space directly BEFORE beginning Ch 3 of each round.
+• Change color: Attach new yarn color with a sl st into nch-2 space as the beginning cluster.

 • Create your last cluster in the same ch-2 space as the beginning cluster.

-• Keep stitch markers placed in Row 1 for adding Width and Length section in same stitch until after shoulder seaming.
+• Keep stitch markers placed in the Row 1 for adding width and length section in the same stitch until after shoulder seaming.
 The marker designates where the seam will end.

 Construction Overview

-4. Crochet additional rounds to extend the sleeves.
+4. Crochet additional round to extend the sleeves

 Hexagon Cardigan Jacket Free Pattern: